-We're huge fans of classic cocktails that never go out of style.
+I'm a huge fan of classic cocktails that never go out of style.
 The gimlet (or gin gimlet, but really "gin" is implied) is made from three simple ingredients and has a rich history — from the British Navy to Betty Draper's lips to God's ears.

 Why we love this recipe

 There's so much to love about a gimlet.
-First things first, any classic cocktail in a coupe glass makes us feel like the best version of ourselves.
+First things first, any classic cocktail in a coupe glass makes me feel like the best version of myself.
 (Don't know why.
 Don't care.
 Just embracing it.)

-And while we love a variety of clear and brown liquors, gin will always be number one in our hearts.
+And while I love a variety of clear and brown liquors, gin will always be number one in my heart.

-Beyond that, our love for the gimlet is all about its simplicity.
-Three ingredients, all of which are almost harder NOT to keep around than to stock.
-Easy-to-remember proportions.
-A perfect flavor balance, which is easy to adjust to your taste.
-(We often go heavy on the gin and lime juice and a little lighter on the simple syrup.)
+- A perfect flavor balance, which is easy to adjust to your taste.
+(I often go heavy on the gin and lime juice and a little lighter on the simple syrup.)

 - To sweeten the drink, you'll use 1:1 simple syrup (one part sugar heated in one part water until in dissolves, then cooled).
 You can adjust the sweetness to suit your taste.

 The gimlet dates back to the 1800s, when officers in the British Navy would drink gin and lime juice to prevent scurvy.
 Some say the drink is named after Rear Admiral Sir Thomas Desmond Gimlette, a doctor who administered this "medicine" to shipmates.
 Some think it's named for the tool called a gimlet used to bore into barrels of spirits on Navy ships. (source) Either way, it's been kicking for a long time, and we're very glad.